devleaks/followthegreens/docs/plugin.md

 If you hit a text key or a number key, selection jumps to the first matching destination.
 Only the *first key you type* is used to jump to the first matching destination.

-I apologize for the poor user interface.
+We apologize for the poor user interface.
 It is developed with standard X-Plane user interface elements, which do not include sophisticated widgets like menu boxes.